AdmirableCoder/cookedtsasite/README.md

 # TSA-Website
-Update: 11/1/2025
+Update: 11/2/2025

-Redesigned login page for responsiveness or smth Redesigned add resource page to look neat
+Look im too tired to do about pge
-Finished about page and homepage
+Finished homepage

-Goals next time:
+Shreyas do about page
-Tweak stuff, and in css change from px to percent for responisveness.
+(made an error page for the about page for no reason whatsoever)